The average hourly pay for a Dietary Aide is $10.23.

 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 Dietary aides are responsible for preparing food for individuals in facilities, often in the healthcare industry or assisted living facilities.
 They prepare food and handle pre-prepared food created by cooks.
 Depending on their facility, food may be served in a general dining hall or in residents' or patients' individual rooms.
 A dietary aide also conducts cleaning-related tasks such as cleaning the kitchen and washing pots, pans and dishes.
 Dietary aides must ensure that procedures related to h…Read more

-Common Career Paths for Dietary Aide
+Job Satisfaction for Dietary Aide

 Dietary Aide Job Listings

-Popular Skills for Dietary Aide
+What Are Popular Skills for Dietary Aides?

-Pay by Experience Level for Dietary Aide
+What is the Pay by Experience Level for Dietary Aides?

 Pay Difference by Location

 Employees with Dietary Aide in their job title in New York, New York earn an average of 70.3% more than the national average.
 These job titles also find higher than average salaries in Philadelphia, Pennsylvania (27.1% more) and Chicago, Illinois (15.3% more).
 The lowest salaries can be found in Houston, Texas (10.8% less), Cleveland, Ohio (7.6% less) and Albuquerque, New Mexico (3.6% less).

 This data is based on 2,411 survey responses.